unChaz/sci-fi-5e/srd/classes/cybernetic.md

 ##### Thirsting Blade

-*Prerequisite: 5th level, Link of the Blade feature*
+*Prerequisite: 5th level, Nanotech Weapon feature*

-You can attack with your pact weapon twice, instead of once, whenever you take the Attack action on your turn.
+You can attack with your nanotech weapon twice, instead of once, whenever you take the Attack action on your turn.

 ##### Visions of Distant Realms